 Unsurprisingly, Noyes’s twist on Christian Socialism that was completely divorced from conventional or historic social norms, saw the once in-demand, preacher and promotor of the socialist agenda, immediately denounced and defamed by those who had previously held the man in high esteem.

-the Perfectionist Fever
+Condemnation Fuels the Perfectionist Fever

 However despite the widespread public ridicule, Noyes wasn’t fazed.
-On the contrary, the scorn he received from his peers, seemed only to fuel the already raging desire to materialise his vision and literal interpretation of scripture.
-Through the courage and daring to continue preaching the moral and ethical foundations of ‘liberated love’, despite severe backlash, over a period of 30 years, more than three hundred men and women took to the ideal of complex marriage that included sexual relations with more than one partner.
+On the contrary, the scorn he received from his peers, seemed only to fuel the already raging desire to materialize his vision and literal interpretation of scripture.
+Through the courage and daring to continue preaching the moral and ethical foundations of ‘liberated love’ despite severe backlash, over a period of 30 years, more than three hundred men and women took to the ideal of complex marriage that included sexual relations with more than one partner.

 Noyes soon presented a compelling case to his followers that the pleasures of sex were created by God, and therefore meant to be enjoyed by men and women equally.
-However, it is a grossly misguided track to believe that the Oneida Community’s sexual mores constituted a free-for-all or one big orgy.
+However, it is a grossly misguided track to believe that the Oneida Community’s sexual mores constituted ‘a free-for-all’, or one big orgy.
 The reality was far removed from the majority of outside conjectures.
 Obviously Noyes was smart enough to install certain codes of conduct underpinned by clearly stipulated rules and regulations to ensure that every male and female respected and treated everyone else, without exception, as their beloved spouse.

 At the centre of these controls was the principle and practice of male sexual continence – essentially ‘coitus reservatus’ whereby the males of the group were taught to halt climax and thus ejaculation, to avoid impregnating any of the females.
 Did the model work?
-Well according to several inside and outside accounts that are still accessible, the majority of the members of the Christian Socialist Community, did live happily ever after under Noyes’s experimental design of social, sexual and religious organization and association.
+According to several inside and outside accounts that are still accessible, the majority of the members of the Christian Socialist Community, did live happily ever after under Noyes’s experimental design of social, sexual and religious organization and association.

 Common Purse Provisioning

 Alongside managing the complex social-side of the Oneida group, the 300 strong community also had to earn a living.
 Nothing was free or handed to the group.
 There were no government assistance, no food stamps or ration cards – no state issue welfare of any kind to prop the community up.
 Consequently, right from the start every member had to pull their weight, or else the ship would sink.
-Initially the group had to lease land, renovate building at their own expense, as well as, set up extensive food production systems.
+Initially the group had to lease land, renovate buildings at their own expense, as well as, set up extensive food production systems.

 Notably in the beginning, raising sufficient funds to conduct their affairs was a severe challenge.
-Initial the community’s income was derived from logging and farming; however, these rural hard-labour and resource-input heavy activities did not produce enough income to cover the living expenses of the rapidly expanding community.
+Initially, the community’s income was derived from logging and farming; however, these rural hard-labour and resource-input heavy activities did not produce enough income to cover the living expenses of the rapidly expanding community.
 Certainly, in those early days, it was a harrowing struggle to make ends meet.

 However in 1855 the major burden was lifted when a new member arrived bringing with them considerable manufacturing expertise.
 As a result, the quick success of the industries set up under the management of this skilled member, soon convinced Noyes to pursue manufacturing rather than farming as a way to ensure the economic security and advancement of the community, he headed.

-Evaluating Oneida's Common Purse
+Evaluating Oneida's Common Purse Complex Union Model

 A study of the Oneida complex marriage social and common purse experiment stimulates much discussion from a diverse range of closeted or otherwise dedicated and active societal reformers.
-Amongst communitarian study groups, the most common questions asked centre around whether Noyes’s brand of complex union – modified, or otherwise left intact and followed to the letter, offers a workable frame and blueprint to construct and sustain satisfying and universally successful communal support associations within our current economic climate, social mores and common moral and ethical attitudes?
+Amongst communitarian study groups, the most common questions asked, centre around whether Noyes’s brand of complex union – modified, or otherwise left intact and followed to the letter, offers a workable frame and blueprint to construct and sustain satisfying and universally successful communal support associations within our current economic climate, social mores and common moral and ethical attitudes?